 Why Connect Groups?

 With a growing church and people now attending one or more of four different Sunday services it is more important than ever to ensure that everyone feels part of the church family and has a group of people to whom they relate well.
 So as well as attending Sunday services everyone is encouraged to be part of a small group where we can get to know others well, have the opportunity to discuss the issues that arise in everyday life and grow spiritually.
-These groups at SSPP are called Connect groups
+These groups at BPC are called Connect Groups

 provide opportunities to: